Ohio's court system

 The second level of courts in Ohio are the Courts of Appeals.
 Its main responsibility is reviewing cases from the trial courts below it.
 If someone is unhappy with the results of a trial from a lower court, they can appeal to this court.

 There are twelve District Courts of Appeals.
-Check the Ohio Supreme Court website to see a map of the appeals court districts.
+Check the Ohio Supreme Court website to see the appeals court districts.

 Trial Courts